nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 The CoRIM specifications {{-dice-corim}} and {{-corim}} define a baseline schema for Reference Values and Endorsements in this profile.
 The profile defines extensions to CoRIM for measurement types that are not representable by CoRIM or are more conveniently represented.
-This profile doesn't require use of extentions when base capabilities will suffice.
+This profile doesn't require use of extensions when base capabilities will suffice.

 ## Concise Module ID Tag (CoMID) {#sec-comid}